int19h/jbomohi/dict/proga/comments.md

 Most likely because programmers used to be perceived as nerds and loners who'd live with cats only.
 Or because their hands smell of mice.

+## 2024-08-03T02:26:23Z — gleki (comment 3881, on definition 65936, in reply to 3875)

+Re: Additional sumti slots

+krtisfranks wrote:
+> What about "via/with/in/on computer $x_3$" or "written in language $x_4$
+> or executed/performed via methods $x_4$" (where the latter could include
+> both pseudocode explaining the details of the operation, or how the
+> program is being compiled and run, etc.)?

+No matter what etymology currently says proga is a borrowing not from loglan but from major langs (in programmer's Russian it's even spelled as прога).
+So nothing special was assumed.

+As for semantic frames I'd think of selge'a, bangu frames or of  zmiku and kanji minji.
+Not every program is supposed to be run on certain hardware.
+Sometimes it's just text. on the other hand some processor instructions can be hardware bound.
+So I'd ditch this cipra gismu in favor of particular meanings.